 Features of High Precision Calculator include:

-- Calculations with up to 500 significant figures, where divisions are involved, and an indefinite number of significant figures for other calculations.
+- Calculations with up to 500 significant figures where divisions are involved, and an indefinite number of significant figures for most other calculations.
+Square root calculations are accurate to 100 significant figures, and raise to the power calculations are to 14 significant figures.
 The calculation of 1000 factorial (1000!) shown in the screenshot below gives a result with 2,567 significant figures, as you can see!

 - Buttons to paste inputs and copy results, so you don't have to type in inputs or type out results with large a large number of signicant figures.
 Results with more significant figures than will display in the display line can be copied with its Copy button and pasted into an editor or word processor, in order to see all the figures.

 - A Scientific Notation Exponent box that shows how many powers of 10 there are in the result so you can quickly quickly get an idea of its size, and convert it to scientific notation.
 For instance, in the screenshot above, showing the calculation of 1000!, the exponent box contains the figure 2567, which means the approximate value of 1000! in scientific notation is: 4.02 × 102567.

 - WSF Feature.
 The WSF box shows the number of significant figures that fit into the current window width.
 So if you want to see 100 significant figures, just drag the right hand edge of the window to the right until the box shows "100".